More about Meghan McCain

 Meghan McCain joined ABC’s Emmy Award-winning daytime talk show “The View” as a co-host in October 2017.
-She has also been named an ABC News contributor, making appearances on programs including “Good Morning America” and “This Week.”
+She is also an ABC News contributor, making appearances on programs including “Good Morning America” and “This Week.”

 As the daughter of Sen. John McCain, she was propelled into the national spotlight at an early age and has become a powerful role model for women.
 She is a strong, respected Republican voice and is passionate about a wide range of topics from women’s and social issues to marriage equality.